SAP-samples/btp-setup-automator/usecases/released/discoverycenter/4000-kyma-identity-management/README.md

 :wq
 ```

-Now run the main script `btpsa` with the following command:
+Now go back to the root and run the main script `btpsa` with the following command:

 ```bash
 ./btpsa -parameterfile 'usecases/released/discoverycenter/4000-kyma-identity-management/parameters.json' -globalaccount '<your global account subdomain as shown in the SAP BTP cockpit>' -myemail '<your email address>'